WomensLaw serves and supports all survivors.

 Who can file for a workplace violence restraining order?

-1 RI Gen. Laws § 28-52-2(a)
+1 R.I.
+Gen. Laws § 28-52-2(a)

-1 RI Gen. Laws § 28-52-2(b)
+1 R.I.
+Gen. Laws § 28-52-2(b)

 What else can I do to stay safe?

-You can visit our Safety Planning page for ways to increase your safety.
-If you are being stalked or harassed, you can visit our Stalking/Cyberstalking page for more information.
-You can also visit the Stalking Prevention, Awareness, and Resource Center website for more resources related to stalking and harassment.
-Aside from physical abuse and stalking, if you are being mentally or emotionally abused, you can contact a domestic violence organization in your area that is listed on our RI Advocates and Shelters.
+If you are facing any form of domestic violence, you can contact a domestic violence organization in your area that is listed on our Rhode Island Advocates and Shelters page.
 They may be able to help you figure out your options and offer you support.
-You may also qualify for a domestic violence restraining order, depending on your relationship to the abuser and the type of abuse you are suffering.
+You may also qualify for a domestic violence restraining order, depending on your relationship with the abuser and the type of abuse you are suffering.

 Extreme Risk Protection Orders